What's real, what's fake this week in hoops

 Saturday's gutsy, come-from-behind win over Gonzaga in Phoenix showcased the durability of the Vols, who finished the game without the reigning SEC Player of the Year, Grant Williams, who fouled out.
 Admiral Schofield's 30 points led the turnaround, and Tennessee's defense held Gonzaga to 1.07 points per possession, the team's lowest tally of the season thus far.

-This is a team playing top-15 offense and defense on KenPom.com.
+This is a team playing top-15 offense and defense, according to KenPom.com.
 Schofield (17.9 PPG, 6.0 RPG, 3.1 APG, 41 percent from beyond the arc) is a top-five candidate for the Wooden Award.
 Barnes, at this early juncture of the season, is the leading contender for national coach of the year and could lead the Vols to both an SEC crown and a national title.

 The Tennessee Volunteers, under Barnes, are real.